-- The importance of the building or site; its intrinsic architectural, archaeological, historic or other interest and rarity; - The particular physical features of the building (which may include its design, plan, materials or location) which justify its protection; - The building or site's setting and its contribution to the local scene, which may be very important, e.g. where it forms an element in a group, park, garden or other townscape or landscape, or where it shares particular architectural forms or details with other buildings nearby; - The extent to which the proposed works would bring substantial benefits for the community, in particular by contributing to the economic regeneration of the area or the enhancement of its environment (including other protected buildings or sites).
+- the significance of the building or site; its intrinsic architectural, archaeological, historic or other interest and rarity; - the particular physical features of the building (which may include its design, plan, materials or location) which justify its protection; - the building or site's setting and its contribution to the local scene, which may be very important, e.g. where it forms an element in a group, park, garden or other townscape or landscape, or where it shares particular architectural forms or details with other buildings nearby.

+Where proposals are for damaging change the bridging Island Plan has an exceptional test which balances the extent to which the proposed works would bring substantial benefits for the community, in particular by contributing to the economic regeneration of the area or the enhancement of its environment (including other protected buildings or sites) against the harm caused to Listed buildings or places.
+This needs to be clearly justified with evidence.